TheoLvs/plotly-dash-deployment/README.md

 - Plotly (the python library) for most graphs

 If you want to be a Deployment ninja 🐱‍👤, you may find useful to learn more about Flask and webservers in general.
 And eventually learn about React.

+### Adding databases
+What is recommended is to avoid storing your database in the same server.
+You should approach the problem with a "microservice" mindset, meaning that you should put your database on another server.
+- Indeed, it means you have to do another deployment, maybe using Docker again to expose your database correctly
+- But, it also decouple your app in production with the database, allowing you for more modularity (requesting the database in other platforms)